RKKoranteng/modern-dba-project/lessons/git/proj-03-branch.md

 * Approach #2: use `git checkout -b <branch name>` to create a new branch, then automaically check it out (switch into it); making it the current branch
 ```
 # in the example below, you'll create a new branch called 'add-genre' and switch into it
+# to understand the command, we'll read the syntax from right to left
+#
+#   -> the branch name in this example is 'add-genre'
+#   -> the '-b' flag/option signifies we're creating a new branch
+#   -> the 'checkout' command is used to switch to the newly created branch
+#
 $ git checkout -b 'add-genre'

 # list all branches in this repo and see which is the current branch
 # you should see the new branch (add-genre) is the current branch
+#
 $ git branch --list
 ```